enarx-archive/rfcs/default-enarx-trust-process.md

 and the Enarx host agent is not **required**, the following properties are considered to be **desirable**:

- - authentication of the Enarx client agent to the Enarx host agent
+ - authorisation of the Enarx client agent to the Enarx host agent
    - this allows the host to control which parties are permitted to create Enarx Keeps.
 While this has no direct benefit to the tenant, an indirect benefit may be that the host can avoid DoS attacks, thereby maintaining availability for workload placement and execution.
-   - note that the Enarx host agent is *not* trusted by the tenant, and it is therefore the responsibility of the host to decide whether to trust any such authentication.
+   - note that the Enarx host agent is *not* trusted by the tenant, and it is therefore the responsibility of the host to decide whether to trust any such authorisation.
  - integrity of the request
    - some DoS attacks or protocol attacks may be feasible, and mitigated by integrity protection.